nkalaitzian/Password-Master/README.md

 Unzip the contents of the compressed archive you downloaded.

 # How to use
-Open the PasswordMaster.jar file.
+1) Open the PasswordMaster.jar file.
 Either:
   1) Double-click it.
   2) Press Windows Key + R
       Type cmd and press enter.
       Navigate to the folder you unzipped the contents of the compressed archive, using cd C:/"your path goes here".
       Type java -jar PasswordMaster.jar
-  3)
+2) ToDo.